 2. Stack Overflow

 Stack Overflow is a website where developers learn and share their programming knowledge.
 It was launched in 2008 by Jeff Atwood and Joel Spolsky, and has become one of the most visited websites in the world.
 Stack Overflow also launched a job board, which is focused on IT jobs.

 LinkedIn remains one of the most effective platforms for networking and finding jobs.
 Most hiring managers use LinkedIn to find potential candidates.

 Make sure that you optimize your LinkedIn profile with the proper keywords so you show up when recruiters search for your industry terms.
-You can check out our article here on keyword optimizing your LinkedIn profile.
+You can check out our article here on optimizing your LinkedIn profile to find a job.